Nieuw Amsterdam Entertainment

 The ship's multiple lounges -- the Queen's Lounge, Ocean Bar, Piano Bar, Explorer's Lounge, Crow's Nest and Northern Lights -- are full of opportunities to play games (perhaps trivia or Liar's Club), listen to music (everything from Motown to classical) and dance.
 The Queen's Lounge is also where live sports can be enjoyed throughout the day and where the ship's house band performs.
 Five nights a week, the venue hosts the talented B.B.
 King's Blues Club band from the renowned Memphis club.
 The Ocean Bar is packed before dinner, the Piano Bar later in the evening.
 On some late nights on our cruise, the Northern Lights disco was abuzz; on other nights, it was empty.

 Holland America offers a variety of shore excursions, ranging from low-key motorcoach tours to semiactive walking tours and more adventurous options like kayaking and snorkeling.
 One nice touch is an emphasis on port history in almost all of the ship's excursions.

 Nieuw Amsterdam Public Rooms

-There is no self-service laundry room onboard.
+There is no self-service laundry onboard.

 Nieuw Amsterdam Spa & Fitness

 For privacy, curtained cabanas line one windowed wall of the Lido.
 They each contain a chaise lounge for two and small table.
 They can be rented for $30 for the day when the ship is in port or $50 on sea days.
 The price includes beverage and lunch services, as well as iPods uploaded with music.
 More exclusive are the cabanas in the private Cabana Club, which overlooks the Lido Deck from Deck 11.
-These are large, open-air tents that are furnished like living rooms with dining tables.
-Available by day or by the week, they tend to be booked up before the cruise at $45 to $115 per day, depending on size.
+These are large open-air tents that are furnished like living rooms with dining tables.
+Available by the day or by the week, they tend to be booked up before the cruise at $45 to $115 per day, depending on size.
 Corner units are the largest.